 - Supplies to assist individuals impacted by the consequences of the COVID-19 pandemic, such as building materials for individuals displaced or otherwise impacted as a result of the emergency.

-FMCSA continues to remind motor carriers and truck drivers that its emergency declaration does not include routine commercial deliveries or mixed loads where a nominal quantity of essential supplies are added in an attempt at qualifying for emergency relief.
+FMCSA again reminds motor carriers and truck drivers that its emergency declaration does not include routine commercial deliveries or mixed loads where a nominal quantity of essential supplies are added in an attempt at qualifying for emergency relief.
 To be eligible, transportation must be both: of the qualifying commodities, and related to the immediate restoration of those essential supplies.

 Motor carriers and truck drivers operating under the emergency declaration must, among other listed items, must continue to comply with state and federal regulations regarding: